Aesir-Automation/SnoogensArenaArmsWarrior/README.md

 Toggles Bladestorm to be Manual (off by default, therefore Bladestorm is Automatic when bursting)
 `/xxxxx AncientAftershockManual`
 Toggles Ancient Aftershock to be Manual (off by default, therefore Ancient Aftershock is Automatic when bursting)
+`/xxxxx RacialManual`
+Toggles Racial to be manual (off by default, therefore Racial is Automatic when bursting)

 ***